What is Trust Administration? What services do you offer?

 Duties of Trustee – This document lists the duties of a Trustee under the Probate Code.

 Checklist of Trust Administration Steps – This helps to ensure that all tasks are performed, including those handled by the attorney, the Trustee and the CPA.

 Spreadsheet for Gathering Trust Assets – An important part of Trust Administration is identifying all of the assets and determining their value as of the date of death.

-How much does Jay charge for Trust Administration?
+How much do you charge for Trust Administration?

-This is going to depend on your situation, the amount of time it will take, the amount of assets, the size of the estate, the amount of beneficiaries, whether or not there are properties to be sold, how complicated the Trust Administration will be, etc. If you sign up for a free Initial Consult by phone, Jay will go over your needs with you, and then give you a quote.
+This is going to depend on your situation, the amount of time it will take, the amount of assets, the size of the estate, the amount of beneficiaries, whether or not there are properties to be sold, how complicated the Trust Administration will be, etc. If you sign up for a free phone consultation, one of our attorneys will go over your needs with you, and then give you a quote.

 Can you help with taxes of the decedent or the Trust Estate?

-No, this is something Jay does not do.
-He is happy to refer you to someone who specializes in tax preparation.
+No, this is something we do not do.
+We are happy to refer you to someone who specializes in tax preparation.
 In fact, we usually require our Trust Administration clients to work with a CPA so that we can coordinate on important trust-related tax matters.

 There is a disagreement in my family about how the Trust Estate should be handed/distributed/etc. Can you represent me?

-Unfortunately, Jay doesn't handle litigation, but he will happily refer you to a trusted attorney who can help you.
+Unfortunately, we don't handle litigation, but we will happily refer you to a trusted attorney who can help you.